About the ETS® Personal Potential Index

 Six Attributes for Success

-The ETS PPI offers information on six personal dimensions of applicants that graduate and business school deans and faculty have identified as essential for successful graduate study.
+The ETS PPI offers information on six personal attributes of applicants that graduate, business and professional school deans and faculty have identified as essential for successful graduate study.
 These include:

 - Knowledge and creativity